List of Porridge characters: Blanco Webb

 No. I know 'im wot did it.
 It were the wife's lover.
 But don't worry, I shan't go round searching for him, 'e died years ago.
 That I do know.
 It were me that killed him!.

 This however conflicts with the episode "No Peace for the Wicked", where it is implied that he was jailed for an armed robbery on a wages van.

-Despite Blanco being an elderly character, actor David Jason was in his mid-30s when he played him.
+David Jason would later star alongside Ronnie Barker in the sitcom Open All Hours.